tboox/tboox.github.io/_posts/xmake/2021-05-15-xmake-update-v2.5.4.markdown

 ---
 layout: post
-title:  "xmake v2.5.4 Released, Support apt/portable package manager and improve xrepo shell"
+title:  "xmake v2.5.4 Released, Support apt/portage package manager and improve xrepo shell"
-tags: xmake lua C/C++ apt portable shell package
+tags: xmake lua C/C++ apt portage shell package
 categories: xmake
 ---

 [xmake](https://github.com/xmake-io/xmake) is a lightweight cross-platform build tool based on Lua.
 It uses xmake.lua to maintain project builds.
 Compared with makefile/CMakeLists.txt, the configuration syntax is more Concise and intuitive, it is very friendly to novices, and you can get started quickly in a short time, allowing users to focus more on actual project development.

-In version 2.5.4, we added support for Apt and Portable package managers.
+In version 2.5.4, we added support for Apt and Portage package managers.
 On Ubuntu/Gentoo, we can also use `add_requires` to quickly integrate the packages they provide.

 And we have also improved the support for the Vcpkg package manager, and added support for the installation of arm/arm64 architecture packages.